 LEVEL ONE PROPERTIES

-The community must meet the landscaping requirements of CPTED (Crime Prevention Through Environmental Design), which improves visibility and lighting in the community.
+The community must meet the landscaping requirements of CPTED (Crime Prevention Through Environmental Design), found in the Marana CPTED Residential Survey marked as L2, which improves visibility and lighting in the community.

 Establish a method of communication with tenants, either by e-mail, newsletter, flyer or Web site at least once per quarter.

 Staff will receive certificate of achievement upon completion of training.

 Community will be listed on the Marana Police Department Web site as Level Two participant.